24A31A4417/CODSOFT/README.md

 Task_1_Titanic_Survival/Titanic_Prediction.ipynb: Complete implementation notebook containing code execution, Feature Importance Plots, and Confusion Matrix analytics.

-🎬 Movie Rating Prediction using Machine Learning

-🚀 This project was developed as part of my CodSoft Data Science Internship (Task-02), focusing on building a predictive model to estimate movie ratings based on multiple influencing factors.
+🎬Task 2: Movie Rating Prediction using Machine Learning 🚀 This project was developed as part of my CodSoft Data Science Internship (Task-02), focusing on building a predictive model to estimate movie ratings based on multiple influencing factors.

 📌 Project Objective
 The primary goal of this project is to analyze movie data and predict ratings using Machine Learning techniques.
 By leveraging features such as genre, duration, votes, and cast, the model uncovers patterns that influence audience ratings.

 📊 Dataset Description
 The dataset contains key attributes of movies, including:
 🎭 Genre
 ⏱️ Duration
 👍 Votes